the Greening of Spring

 on?
 Use different colors to show their predictions on the blank

 map.
-Then have students document their predicted order of spring's
+Then have students document their predicted order of spring green-up by

 recording the names of the states in the left-hand column of the Tulip